Financial support for children with Special Educational Needs (SEN) and disabilities

 - holiday play-schemes

-See the Inclusion Support Fund for information on eligibility criteria, what the grant can be spent on, how to apply and the conditions of the grant.
+See the Inclusion Support Fund (SEND Additional Funding) for information on eligibility criteria, what the grant can be spent on, how to apply and the conditions of the grant.

 - Disability Access Fund (DAF)

-3 and 4 year olds will be eligible for the DAF if they meet the following criteria:
+Three and four year olds will be eligible for the DAF if they meet the following criteria:

 - the child is in receipt of child Disability Living Allowance (see section 4) and;